nomoreid/visual_guide_pytorch_cpp_api_vs2018_no_cmake/README.md

-# visual guide : pytorch cpp api setting on vs2018 , no cmake
+# visual guide : pytorch cpp api setting on vs2018 , no CMake
 visual guide for pytorch 1.0 c++ api  on VS2018 , with no CMake (cpu only)